nimbly/Syndicate/README.md

 }
 ```

 In the above example, any topic that starts with "users/" will match.
-And the `Origin` header will match as long as it ends with `/Syndicate`.
+And the `Origin` header will match as long as it ends with `/Syndicate` *OR* begins with `Deadletter/`.

-Finally, you can create a `Nimbly\Syndicate\Router` instance with the class names of your handlers with the `#[Consume]` attributes.
+Finally, you can create a `Nimbly\Syndicate\Router` instance with the class names of your handlers that contain `#[Consume]` attributes.

 ```php
 $router = new Router([